 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP") for interim financial information and applicable rules and regulations of the Securities and Exchange Commission ("SEC") regarding interim financial reporting.
 The condensed consolidated financial statements reflect all normal recurring adjustments which management believes are necessary to present fairly the Company's results of operations, financial condition, and cash flows for all periods presented.
-The condensed consolidated balance sheets as of April 29, 2017 and April 30, 2016, and the condensed consolidated statements of income, condensed consolidated statements of stockholders' equity and cash flows for the thirteen weeks ended April 29, 2017 and April 30, 2016 have been prepared by the Company and are unaudited.
-The Company's business is seasonal in nature and results of operations for the interim periods presented are not necessarily indicative of operating results for fiscal year 2017 or any other period.
+The condensed consolidated balance sheets as of May 5, 2018 and April 29, 2017, and the condensed consolidated statements of income, stockholders' equity and cash flows for the thirteen weeks ended May 5, 2018 and April 29, 2017 have been prepared by the Company and are unaudited.
+The Company's business is seasonal in nature and results of operations for the interim periods presented are not necessarily indicative of operating results for 2018 or any other period.
 All intercompany accounts, transactions, and balances have been eliminated in consolidation.

-The Company's balance sheet as of January 28, 2017, presented herein, has been derived from the audited balance sheet included in the Company's Annual Report on Form 10-K filed with the SEC on March 29, 2017 ("Annual Report"), but does not include all disclosures required by GAAP.
-These financial statements should be read in conjunction with the financial statements for the fiscal year ended January 28, 2017 and footnotes thereto included in the Annual Report.
+The Company's balance sheet as of February 3, 2018, presented herein, has been derived from the audited balance sheet included in the Company's Annual Report on Form 10-K filed with the SEC on April 4, 2018 ("Annual Report"), but does not include all disclosures required by GAAP.
+These financial statements should be read in conjunction with the financial statements for 2017 and footnotes thereto included in the Annual Report.